 - v17 leanback library - Provides user interface widgets for TV apps, particularly for apps that do media playback.

-- v7 recyclerview library - Provides classes for managing display of long lists in a memory efficient manner.
+- v7 recyclerview library - Provides classes for managing the display of long lists in a memory-efficient manner.
 Several classes in the v17 leanback library depend on the classes in this library.

 Note: You are not required to use these support libraries for your TV app.
 However, we strongly recommend using them, particularly for apps that provide a media catalog browsing interface.

 If you decide to use the v17 leanback library for your app, you should note that it is dependent on the v4 support library.
-This means that apps that use the leanback support library should include all of these support libraries:
+Thus, apps that use the leanback support library must include the following support libraries: